sgtcoolguy/axway-open-docs/content/en/docs/appc/AMPLIFY_Runtime_Services/AMPLIFY_Runtime_Services_How-tos/Deploy_an_API_Builder_Standalone_application_to_AMPLIFY_Runtime_Services.md

 $ acs config --set PORT=8080 myproject
 ```

-{{% alert title="⚠️ Warning" color="primary" %}}*Important*

-You may already have an existing project, "myproject".
+{{% alert title="⚠️ Important" color="primary" %}}You may already have an existing project, "myproject".
 If you do, and you know that it is not being used and you wish to delete it, or if you want to delete this example project on ARS, you can execute: **acs remove myproject**.{{% /alert %}}

 ## Build a Docker image

 To build a Docker image of your project, execute the following commands.

-*Build Docker image*
+**Build Docker image**

 ```
 $ cd ./myproject